Information for Witnesses

 A board is composed of one student (A student is included as long as the hearing is not held during the first two weeks or the last two weeks of a semester.
-This also includes the summer break) and two faculty, staff and/or administrators either paid by or affiliated with the University, appointed by the Dean of Students or designee.
+This also includes the summer break) and two faculty, staff and/or administrators either paid by or affiliated with the University, appointed by the Dean of Student Wellbeing or designee.
 The board is chaired by a staff member from the Division of Student Affairs, who serves as a non-voting member.
 Decisions are determined by majority vote.
-The Dean of Students presents the case and is designated to be responsible for administering the University’s Student Conduct system.
+The Dean of Student Wellbeing presents the case and is designated to be responsible for administering the University’s Student Conduct system.

 A person who is asked by either party to provide factual information that is relevant to an incident being heard by the board is considered a “witness”.
 Your participation is valuable to the people involved.
 As a witness you are not an advocate or helper for one side; your obligation is simply to tell the truth.
-Your testimony will consist of: recalling factual information regarding the incident in question, answering questions from the board, the Dean of Students and from the accused student.
+Your testimony will consist of: recalling factual information regarding the incident in question, answering questions from the board, the Dean of Student Wellbeing and from the accused student.

 Keep in mind that a campus conduct hearing is not a court of law and there is no swearing on a Bible, judge or witness stand.
 The room designated for the hearing is organized with designated spots for various participants.
 You will wait outside the hearing room until it is your turn to provide information.
 The parties and the board panel sit around a conference table, with witness sitting next to the party who asked for your participation.
 You will only be allowed in the hearing to give your statement and answer questions.
 Once your testimony is complete, you will be asked to leave.